Czechia

 Czech sign posts typically have thick, black caps.

-NOTE: While some European countries do have similar caps, Slovakia does not.
+NOTE: While some European countries have similar caps, Slovakia usually does not have them.

 Czech pedestrian signs have five stripes.